|

 Dr.

-The Beth Israel is a major teaching hospital of the Harvard
+Israel Hospital in Boston.
+The Beth Israel is a major teaching

-Medical School.
+hospital of the Harvard Medical School.
 After exposure to the

 various surgical subspecialties, he decided to pursue a career in